10 top tips for feeding horses for condition

 Some horses are poor doers – naturally fussy with limited appetites.
 The trick is to try to find something they like that is very concentrated and can therefore be fed in small amounts.
 Balancers are a great way to provide lots of nutrients in a small volume of feed.
-Try using Alfa-A Molasses Free or Healthy Tummy because the herbs they contain help to make them very tasty.
+Try using Alfa-A Molasses Free, Meadow Grass with Herbs or Healthy Tummy because the herbs they contain help to make them very tasty.

 Top Tip 9: Give your horse plenty of time to eat

 Fibre takes a long time to chew!
 This is no bad thing and, if your horse is stabled for longer periods during the winter, it is a great way to help keep them occupied.
 If your horse is on a fibre ration, there is no need to restrict meal size in the same way you would cereal-based feeds.
 If you want to give your horse a smaller breakfast, feed before they go out to grass and then leave them with a larger quantity overnight when they have longer to eat it.

 Top Tip 10: Promote good skin, coat & hoof condition